Trade marking is internationally recognized to protect and guard against fraudulent imitations.

 Nebula Stone Goddess and Nebula Stone Crystal Skull

 Nebula stone is a fresh and unusual alkalic volcanic rock composed of the minerals Quartz, Anorthoclase, Riebeckite, Aegirine, Arfedsonite and Zircon.
 Quartz and Anorthoclase form the groundmass of the gem, while Riebeckite and Aegirine are an integral part of the spherulites.
 The darker matrix is richer in Riebeckite and also contains more Quartz and Anorthoclase.
 The light green spherules you see in the stone composed of radiating fibers are riebeckite needles mantled with fine grained Aegirine."
 The eyes in Nebula Stone are crystallized minerals of Anorthoclase and Riebeckite points mantled with fine grained Aegirine crystals.

-The Quartz, Anorthoclase and Riebeckite form the matrix of Nebula Stone.
-Nebula Stone is a deep green (almost black) matrix.
+The green Quartz, Anorthoclase and Riebeckite form the matrix of Nebula Stone.
+Nebula Stone is a deep green (almost black) Quartz matrix.
 The base color of Nebula Stone "is deep green appearing almost black with magmatic clear Quartz-rich vein-forms carrying clear granular Quartz throughout the matrix with microscopic prisms (points) in the self healed veins of Quartz."